-Coronavirus Update (7/10/2020): First, we want to thank you for your patience during this challenging time.
+Coronavirus Update (8/14/2020): First, we want to thank you for your patience during this challenging time.
 Our first priority is the safety of our clients, their families, our staff, and the community.
-At this point, there is no safe way for us to conduct in-person therapy.
+At this point, there continues to be no safe way for us to conduct in-person therapy.
 The clinic will remain closed to all in-person sessions until further notice.
 We will continue offering teletherapy sessions.

 If you have any questions, please reach out via email to: firstname.lastname@example.org or call the clinic at (425) 419-6199.

 Pediatric Speech, Language, and Literacy Therapy

 WHAT WE DO

 At Northshore Pediatric Speech and Language Therapy, we provide evidence-based, family-centered services that meet the communication, fine motor, and sensory needs of children of all ages.
 Our therapists have experience in the following areas: